About

 Nikolas holds a doctorate in law (2016) from the University of Lapland in Rovaniemi, Finland, in which he focused on the European Union’s ban on trade in seal products and the way Newfoundland sealers have been represented in the drafting process.
 The research included 3-month anthropological fieldwork in the sealing industry in Newfoundland.
 His dissertation Legislating the Blind Spot.
 The EU Seal Regime and the Newfoundland Seal Hunt is freely available here.

-Nikolas is co-Editor-in-Chief of Polar Record, the journal of the Scott Polar Research Institute, University of Cambridge, UK, published by Cambridge University Press.
-He is also a Fellow of the Polar Research and Policy Initiative (PRPI) as well as on the International Advisory Board of the Sixth International Symposium on Arctic Research (ISAR-6), organised by the Japan Consortium for Arctic Environmental Research.
+Nikolas is co-Editor-in-Chief of Polar Record, the journal of the Scott Polar Research Institute, University of Cambridge, UK, published by Cambridge University Press and a Fellow of the Polar Research and Policy Initiative (PRPI).

 From 2017-2018, Nikolas conducted his first postdoc Polar Cooperation Research Centre (PCRC) at Kobe University, Japan, where he conducted research on the Arctic legal order as well as on small-type coastal whaling, including fieldwork in the dolphin drive in Taiji.
 The stay was funded my the Japan Society for the Promotion of Science (JSPS) under the title “Development of international law on the conservation of marine mammals.”

-Nikolas served as an observer to meetings of the International Whaling Commission, the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES), the Convention on the Conservation of Migratory Species (CMS) and the Convention on Biological Diversity.
+Nikolas has served as an observer to meetings of the International Whaling Commission, the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES), the Convention on the Conservation of Migratory Species (CMS), the Convention on Biological Diversity, the North Atlantic Marine Mammal Commission (NAMMCO) and other intergovernmental biodiversity and conservation meetings.
 He has furthermore attended and presented at academic conferences worldwide.
-Nikolas is the author of three monographs and co-Editor of three edited volumes.
-He has (co-) authored 35 peer-reviewed publications.
+Nikolas is the author of three monographs and co-Editor of four edited volumes.
+He has (co-)authored more than 40 peer-reviewed publications.

 For a full list publications, please click here.